The Women & Gender Constituency invites yearly to participate in the Gender Just Climate Solutions Awards!

 - Three top ‘Award Winners’ will be identified, one per project type.
 These three winners will each receive prize money of 5000 Euros; travel for one representative to attend the Awards Ceremony held during UNFCCC climate conferences (COPs); and mentorship activities from the members of the Women and Gender Constituency.

 - The ‘Award Winners’ are invited to a capacity building workshop during COPs with the previous award winners of the Gender Just Climate Solutions.
 The workshops are organized together with Climate Technology Centre & Network (CTCN) and include training to up-scale solutions, share experience and expertise with each other, as well as to network.

 - Up to 30 additional ‘Runners-Up’ (Honorees) will be featured in a full color-publication which will be showcased in a high-level international awards ceremony at COPs, as well as be highlighted on the WGC website.

 All types of activist, grassroots and women-led organizations and groups working on issues related to climate change from all over the world are encouraged to apply.
 Only non-governmental initiatives are eligible (local or national government initiatives cannot be considered).
 The activity/initiative should either already have been completed or should be in current operation.
 The initiative must fit within one of the 3 award types of projects.

 The applications can be submitted in

-In case you are in need to get support to fill in you application in any other language, please contact us (see below)!
+If you need support to complete your application in any other language, please contact us (see below)!